percona/pg_tde/documentation/docs/index/tde-limitations.md

 # Limitations of pg_tde

+## Known incompatibilities in Percona Server for PostgreSQL

+Some PostgreSQL extensions may not work with Percona Server for PostgreSQL due to internal changes required by `pg_tde`.

+These incompatibilities may occur even if `pg_tde` is not installed or enabled.

+### Distributed and extension-based systems

+!!! warning "Citus and TimescaleDB are not supported"
+    Percona Server for PostgreSQL is not compatible with distributed PostgreSQL extensions such as Citus or time-series extensions such as TimescaleDB.

+    This limitation is caused by internal PostgreSQL changes related to `pg_tde` and is not dependent on enabling the extension.

+## Limitations when using pg_tde

 Limitations of `pg_tde` {{release}}:

 * PostgreSQL’s internal system tables, which include statistics and metadata, are not encrypted.